guicho271828/trivia/README.md

 ### Variable Pattern

-A variable pattern matches any value and bind the value to the variable. _ is a special variable pattern which matches any value but doesn't bind.
+A variable pattern matches any value and bind the value to the variable. _ is a special variable pattern (a.k.a wildcard pattern) which matches any value but doesn't bind.

 Examples: